AppliedLogicSystems/ALSProlog/docs/docs/guide/11-Prolog-Builtins-Non-I-O.md

 math_reset (-6)
     Causes the internal buffer pointer to be reset to the point at which math_start was called.
-This is used internally to throw away some inline math code after the compiler has decided that it can’t compile it (as in ‘X is 2.3’ for example).
+This is used internally to throw away some inline math code after the compiler has decided that it can't compile it (as in 'X is 2.3' for example).

 math_endbranch (-7)
     Fills in the relative branch associated with an rbranch instruction which